masterxq/xmega-usb-soundcard/README.md

 The UART C0 is configured to give some debug output at 1000000 baud.
 This is can be used for debugging.
 The standard out is redirected to a buffer and the buffer will be printed in "idle" in the main loop.
 This is done because else the output need to many time in interrupts.
 The main loop is not really idle.
 Because we get the signed audio samples from the host.
 And the every second byte needs to be touched for convert the data from signed into unsigned for making them compatible to the dac.
 This is also done in main loop.
 So we have not endless time there.

 ### 96 KHz
-As mentioned in [uart](#uart) the data are converted in the main loop.
+As mentioned in [Uart](#uart) the data are converted in the main loop.
 If you want to use Soundcard with 96 KHz you posible need to disable the outputs in the main loop.
 Else the convertion of the sample can be to slow and we get an buffer underflow for the dac.
 This high samplerates are only tested with overclocking to 60 MHz or more.
 Maybe it also works with 32 MHz or 48 Mhz.

+### Devices with low memory
+If you want to try to use a Device with small internal SRAM (4 KB).
+You can try to disable all printf outputs or change them to print_p(PSTR("string")).
+The strings are permanently in RAM for being faster.

-### Thank you
+## Thank you
 **Thanks to Dean and mojo-chun**

 Audio descriptor token from [LUFA][LUFALink].
 Inspiration, some headers and some code snippets from the [Random Number Generator][RNGLink] from mojo-chun.